-Report review procedures for matters involving faculty, staff, and student respondents a.
+Report review procedures

+a.
 Preliminary Investigative Report:

 After each party has had the opportunity to meet with investigator(s), identify witnesses, and suggest questions, and the investigator(s) have completed witness interviews and the gathering of evidence, the investigator(s) will prepare a preliminary investigative report.
 The preliminary investigative report will include a summary of the relevant information provided by the Complainant, the Respondent, and each witness, and either a copy or written summary of all relevant evidence collected during the investigation.
 The preliminary investigative report will not contain any findings.